The fastest way to get ahead

 The One Year MBA is the fastest way to earn your MBA and gain valuable work experience at the same time.
 The program includes a fast-paced curriculum based on today's business world with time for innovative electives that offer relevant specialized content.
-Competitive paid internships, or consulting coursework with the possibility of a paid graduate assistantship, add experience to your degree.
+Consulting projects and competitive paid internships add experience to your degree.
 Classes are held in person, which provides valuable interactions with faculty and classmates.

 - Gain valuable real-world experience to jump-start your career or change career paths.

-- Career and professional development coursework is embedded in the program.
+- Career and professional development workshops are incorporated in the program.